niraljshah/niraljshah.github.io/_pages/cv.md

 * Jun 2016 - Jun 2017: Tutor at **Vidhyadaan**

-  Vidhyadaan is non-for-profit foundation to the life of under-privileged school children.
+  Vidhyadaan is non-for-profit foundation for educating under-privileged school children.
     * Volunteered to teach Mathematics to underprivileged 6th & 7th grade kids.
     * Started with 10 kids, 7 stayed till the end.
 Average was 76.52% in final exam.